DataUAcademy/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/README.md

 Addressing these limitations and incorporating additional datasets will contribute to a more robust and insightful analysis, enabling better-informed decision-making processes.

+# Future Approach

+- **Incorporation of External Factors:** Consider adding external factors such as inflation rate, customer satisfaction, economic indicators, etc., to enhance the model's accuracy and predictive capabilities.

+- **Product Category Sales Forecasting:** Extend the model to forecast sales for each product category individually.
+This granular approach can provide insights into category-specific trends and behaviors.

+- **Exploration of Advanced Forecasting Techniques:** Explore advanced forecasting techniques such as FBProphet or ensemble models to leverage the strengths of each approach and potentially achieve higher accuracy in predictions.